javatechy/data-structure/src/main/java/javatechy/lambdas/subsitute/theory.md

-Lambdas - An option to abstract classes
+Lambdas - An option to anonymous classes
 -----

 Lambdas are not just syntactical sugar in java.
 They do few other things as well.